mezantrop/sclocka/README.md

 Protect your terminal with a screensaver and lock it with a password. `Sclocka` runs on *BSD, macOS and Linux

-If you are more interested in a screensaver than a screenlock, check [ASCII Saver - Screensaver for terminals](https://gitlab.com/mezantrop/ascsaver)

 [![Sclocka-1.1.0](sclocka.gif)](https://youtu.be/i5aE6_wzTlk)
 *Click to see video*